N Carolina appeals court upholds lawfulness of 2016 session

 “The remedy for these concerns is not with the courts; it is at the ballot box,” Dietz wrote.

-Spokespeople for Common Cause and GOP legislative leaders didn’t immediately respond to emailed requests for comment on Tuesday’s opinions.
-The plaintiffs could seek to appeal the ruling to the state Supreme Court, where six of the seven justices are registered Democrats.
+Bob Phillips, president of Common Cause in North Carolina, said the plaintiffs will weigh whether to appeal the ruling to the state Supreme Court, where six of the seven justices are registered Democrats.

+Spokespeople for GOP legislative leaders praised Tuesday’s opinion and hoped it would discourage future lawsuits from what they called left-wing groups.

+“The court rightfully declined to wade into the internal affairs of the legislative branch,” said Joseph Kyzer, a spokesman for House Speaker Tim Moore, who was one of the lawsuit defendants.

-The right to instruct had never been interpreted by an appellate court since it first appeared in North Carolina’s in 1776, according to Dietz.
+The right to instruct had never been interpreted by an appellate court since it first appeared in North Carolina’s constitution in 1776, according to Dietz.
 But a closer examination of the clause, he added, shows it “simply requires that the process, however quickly it moves, must be open to the public, and that the people must have ways to contact their representatives to convey their views during that process.”

 That happened during this session, Dietz wrote, even though it was the first time since 1940 that the General Assembly declined to announce in advance what subjects they would consider.
-Such advance notice isn’t required by the constitution, he wrote, noting that lawmakers sometimes suddenly changed legislation without providing the public a heads-up.
+Such advance notice isn’t required by the constitution, he wrote, noting that lawmakers sometimes suddenly change legislation without providing the public a heads-up.

-The plaintiffs argued the quick session was a scheme by legislators to hide their actions.
+McCrory already had called legislators back to Raleigh for hurricane relief action.
+Legislative Republicans had to collect signatures beforehand to convene another “extra session” on their own.

+On Tuesday, Phillips said the session “was a deliberate effort by Republican legislative leaders to keep citizens in the dark about their plans to engage in a nakedly partisan power grab.”

 But Dietz wrote the session received a great deal of media coverage, with thousands of citizens sending emails seeking to intervene and hundreds of protesters picketing at the Legislative Building.

 The public “unquestionably had notice of the session and the opportunity to instruct their legislators both that they opposed any action in the special session and that they opposed particular bills introduced during that session,” Dietz wrote.
 Court of Appeals Judges Hunter Murphy and Allegra Collins agreed with the opinion.
 Dietz and Murphy are registered Republicans, while Collins is a Democrat.